MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/msiexe/update-your-app.md

 # Update your MSI or EXE app on the Store

 We recommend you submit updates for your EXE or MSI apps through the Store.
-The Store does not provide these updates automatically to existing users but allows them to install app updates through the Store if your installer supports it.
+The Store allows existing users to install app updates through the Store, if your installer supports it.
+The Store does not provide these updates automatically to existing users.

 You can make changes to a published app at any time.
 To submit updates, go to the application's page in Partner Center and click **Update** on the right-hand side for your app submission that’s live on the Store.
 This will create a new submission for the application, using the info from your previous submission as a starting point.
 Make the changes you'd like, and then click **Publish** on Manage Store listings page.